mlehotay/ier/IER/IER-brainfeels.md

 ## **A.2 Ice Cream Sandwich — Poetic Reflection**

 I wanna take you home
 not in the way they mean it—
 more like
 borrow your skin
 stand in your mirror
 wear your sadness just right
-like a thrifted coat with pockets full of old love notes and broken guitar picks
+like a thrifted coat with pockets full of old love notes
+and broken guitar picks

 I wanna try on your clothes
 and maybe your childhood
-and maybe the way you laugh when you lie and maybe the silence you leave in the room after you’ve gone
+and maybe the way you laugh when you lie
+and maybe the silence you leave in the room after you’ve gone

-This feels like a Savannah Brown poem read under the dim halo of a dorm lamp while vinyl spins a woman’s voice half-whispering about desire and disaster while you sit on the floor, knees touching not sure if you want to kiss her or cry into her shirt
+This feels like a Savannah Brown poem
+read under the dim halo of a dorm lamp
+while vinyl spins
+a woman’s voice half-whispering
+about desire and disaster
+while you sit on the floor, knees touching
+not sure if you want to kiss her
+or cry into her shirt

+The world feels analog right now
+slow-dragged
-The world feels analog right now slow-dragged like you could fall into the spaces between the lines and no one would notice except her except the ghost of the song
+like you could fall into the spaces between the lines
+and no one would notice
+except her
+except the ghost of the song

 ---

 ### **Appendix Note**

-This journal material illustrates how **named qualitative attractors** can be tracked, articulated, and elaborated without reifying them into objects, mechanisms, or diagnoses.
+This appendix illustrates how **named qualitative attractors** can be tracked, articulated, and elaborated **without reifying them** into objects, mechanisms, or diagnoses.

 It remains strictly **descriptive**.